MCT-master/mct-master.github.io/_posts_draft/2019-02-10-The-Wavesynth.md

 I will continue to explore the libraries we have been shown, which I belive will make life a lot easier :smiley: I want to continue to work on how I have routed the effects, adding user ablity to change dry/wet ratio, and I want to add reverb.
 I may choose to use some libraries in the future for faster building, but still I see the absolute need for having the foundation of how to do DSP with only the Web Audio API.
 One last important thing is that I need to make it responsive.
 For now the GUI (Graphical User Interface) is not scalable, so it would work poorly on a small device.

-If you want to see how I have built my application, take a look at my repository! https://github.com/MeltingPlanet/miniProj I have tried to comment the most important lines of code, and devided it into sections for easy reading.
+If you want to see how I have built my application, take a look at my <a href="https://github.com/MeltingPlanet/miniProj" target="_blank">repository</a>!
+I have tried to comment the most important lines of code, and devided it into sections for easy reading.

-__Want to try it?__ Try it here: http://folk.ntnu.no/jorgennv/miniProject/
+__Want to try it?__ Try it <a href="http://folk.ntnu.no/jorgennv/miniProject/" target="_blank">repository</a>